robert-ulrich-hofmann/dotfiles/CHEATSHEET.md

 ### scaling and dpi considerations

 180% goldilocks in between 14/16 and dpi? also 180% has roughly fhd@15.6 dpi. this was used everywhere for almost a decade.
+Considering dpi: Apple pairs 127dpi MBP with 216-218dpi (= effective 108-109dpi at 200%) Studio / Pro displays.

 ```plaintext
 framework 13.5 2880x1920